mike-stimson1/Lost-and-Found/README-APP.md

 ## How It Works

 1. **User Query**: Type a natural language question about datasets
-2. **AI Processing**: Azure OpenAI analyzes your query against the vector store
+2. **AI Processing**: OpenAI Assistant analyzes your query against the knowledge base
 3. **Dataset Recommendations**: AI returns relevant datasets with relevance scores
 4. **Data Exploration**: Select datasets to view actual data from Australian Gov API
 5. **Interactive Results**: Browse structured data with filtering and pagination